Pre-trained Language Models in Biomedical Domain: A Systematic Survey: Introduction

-\paragraph{\textbf{Contribution}} The contributions of the paper can be summarized as follows: \begin{itemize} \item We give a comprehensive review to summarize existing biomedical PLMs models, including training data source, model variants, shared competitions, downstream tasks, etc. \item We enumerate related resources of existing PLMs and their detailed configuration, which would facilitate beginners to use them. \item We propose a taxonomy of biomedical PTMs, which categorizes existing PTMs from various perspectives.
-This could help to standardize the technical methods for biomedical PLMs. \item We discuss the limitation and future trends.
-This will be beneficial for beginners from both the computer science and bioinformatics fields.
+\paragraph{\textbf{Contribution}} The contributions of the paper can be summarized as follows: \begin{itemize} \item We give a comprehensive review to summarize existing PLMs-based methods for the biomedical domain, which thoroughly categorizes and discusses biomedical data sources, biomedical PLMs, model variants, downstream tasks, shared competitions, etc. \item We propose a taxonomy of biomedical PLMs, which classifies existing PLMs in the biomedical domain from various perspectives: training data sources, model architecture, etc. \item We enumerate existing resources for PLMs and their detailed configuration, facilitating their spreading for beginners. \item We discuss the limitations of existing methods and prospect future trends. \item { To the best of our knowledge, this is the first survey paper to summarize generative pre-trained language models, protein/DNA language models, pre-trained \textbf{vision-language} models in the biomedical domain.} \end{itemize} \begin{figure}[t]